 We would also add that you please not tell your child you will come and pick them up if they "don't like it".
 If your child is experiencing homesickness on Sunday night, they most often will take you up on your offer.
 At that point we will ask you to keep your promise.
 This comes at the expense of giving your child the opportunity to work through his/her homesickness and experience the sense of accomplishment in overcoming it.
 Again 99.9% of campers do overcome this, we promise.

-We no longer offer laundry service.
+We cannot offer laundry service.
 Please make sure your campers have enough clothing for their entire one or two week stay.

 LOST AND FOUND

 We do everything we can to help your camper keep track of his/her belongings.
 To assist us in this effort, please label all of your camper’s belongings.
-Even so, despite our best efforts, we are left with quite a number of unclaimed lost and found items each week.
+Despite our best efforts, we are left with quite a number of unclaimed lost and found items each week.

 During the camp session, Lost and Found items are gathered on the porch of the Dining Hall.
 Please talk with your child about checking the Lost and Found each day when he/she attends meals.
 We also recommend that parents check the Lost and Found tables set up at the lodge on closing day.